konome/IniFileStream/README.md

 #  IniFileStream - INI File Parser for .NET
-An INI file parser for .NET.
+An INI file parser for .NET that allows you to integrate basic configuration files in your application.
 Provides the `IniFileStream` class to read and write INI files without the use of P/invoke.

 ## Samples